Tribler/tribler/Tribler/readme.txt

 2. Unpack the main source code

-3. Tribler can now be started by running
+3. Tribler Main client can now be started by running

         PYTHONPATH=$PYTHONPATH:.
         export PYTHONPATH